Cross-Border Financial Advisors for Internationally Mobile Individuals

 What should you know about owning real estate in multiple countries?

-Real estate is often a large percentage of a global family’s net worth.
+Real estate often accounts for a large percentage of a global family’s net worth.
 It is not uncommon for cross-border families to own multiple properties in multiple countries – some primary residences and second homes, and some owned solely as rental properties.

 The owner of rental income properties will need to pay taxes on that income in the country where it is located — a credit is then applied to reduce U.S. taxes.
 This can get complicated as each country may have distinct tax treatment of real estate.
 Finally, be wary of strange tax outcomes upon selling foreign real estate as a result of currency fluctuations relative to the U.S. dollar.